run-llama/llama_index/docs/docs/module_guides/workflow/index.md

 Workflows are also automatically instrumented, so you get observability into each step using tools like [Arize Pheonix](../observability/index.md#arize-phoenix-local). (**NOTE:** Observability works for integrations that take advantage of the newer instrumentation system.
 Usage may vary.)

+!!! tip
+    Workflows make async a first-class citizen, and this page assumes you are running in an async environment.
+What this means for you is setting up your code for async properly.
+If you are already running in a server like FastAPI, or in a notebook, you can freely use await already!

+    If you are running your own python scripts, its best practice to have a single async entry point.

+    ```python
+    async def main():
+        w = MyWorkflow(...)
+        result = await w.run(...)
+        print(result)

+    if __name__ == "__main__":
+        import asyncio

+        asyncio.run(main())
+    ```

 ## Getting Started

 As an illustrative example, let's consider a naive workflow where a joke is generated and then critiqued.